 second as starting with her left (a self).

 R before any asynchronous throw to cause that throw to be made by the left or right hand, respectively.
-Subsequent async throws are made in an alternating manner from that starting point, as usual.
+Any subsequent async throws are made in an alternating manner from that point onward, until another

 - The solution to the 2-count 7 club passing problem.
 Juggler #1 starts with the right hand, juggler #2 starts with the left.